-OFFICE/SERVICES: Services provided to the public by an individual(s) with or without advanced academic training and engaged in a specific occupation for pay or for non-profit.
-Examples include ,but are not limited to, tailor, seamstress, cobbler, travel agent, barber, hairdresser, engineering firm, lawyer, accountant, consultant, realtor, real estate appraiser, architect, designer, psychologist/psychiatrist, chiropractor, healthcare provider, etc.
+OFFICE/SERVICES: Services uses means providing a service to the public by an individual(s) with or without advanced academic training and engaged in a specific occupation for pay or for non-profit.
+Examples include ,but are not limited to, tailor, seamstress, cobbler, travel agent, barber, hairdresser, engineering firm, lawyer, accountant, consultant, realtor, real estate appraiser, architect, designer, psychologist/psychiatrist, chiropractor, healthcare provider, etc. Office use means professional offices and general business office space for billing, scheduling and managing a business, with or without accessory structures that are necessary to conduct business either off-site or on-site.